vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_pientere_tuinen.md

 During the project more and more environmental data will be added for each garden to get a better overview of what has an impact on your garden experience.

-The sensor works with on a lora network.
+The sensor works on a LoRa network.
 There is no need for a local setup.
 You get an account for an online dashboard to see your data.

 For advanced users, like us, they also provide an api which you can use to integrate it on your own dashboard.